-No substantial fines arose in the reporting period beyond the normal course of business as a result of non-compliance with laws and regulations.
+In the reporting period, no significant administrative fines were incurred as a result of failing to comply with laws and regulations.
 There were no grievances about ecological, social or human rights impacts, labour practices or violation of customer privacy.
-There were no incidents or grievances filed due to corruption, anti-competitive behaviour or anti-trust and monopoly practices.
-The company was not involved in any noteworthy patent-related or other court action in 2021.
+There were no incidents or grievances filed due to corruption, anti-competitive behaviour or antitrust and monopoly practices.
+The company was not involved in any significant court action relating to patents or other fields of law in 2022.